-The Rules for Dividing the Ocean’s Riches Are Breaking
+An Ever-Moving, Unloved Fish Is Stirring Chaos in the North Atlantic

 According to Halstensen, Iceland has always been difficult to negotiate with.
 In 2000, a Norwegian delegation went to Iceland’s capital, Reykjavík, to negotiate a share of blue whiting.
 Norway’s chief negotiator, a role always fulfilled by a state official, was new at the job, and Iceland was hosting the negotiations.
 Halstensen said that the Icelandic diplomats were extraordinarily persuasive and, to put on a show for their guests, talked only about conservation and responsibility, which dazzled the Norwegian official.
 “We told him not to trust the Icelanders, because they will have a change of heart at the last moment,” Halstensen told me, laughing nostalgically.

 Halstensen’s colleague, another shipowner in the Norwegian delegation, told the negotiator, “If they don’t turn, I’ll buy you a box of wine bottles.
 But if they turn, you will have to buy me a box.”
-Halstensen and his colleague in the end were right, and the negotiations fell apart.
+Halstensen and his colleague, in the end, were right, and the negotiations fell apart.
 (Kristján Freyr Helgason, who is Iceland’s chief negotiator today, wasn’t surprised that the Norwegians were critical of Iceland’s negotiations.
 “Norway [and the Faroe Islands] are not going to be talking in favor of Iceland.
 I have to do that myself,” he told me.)

 From 2014 to 2020, the EU, Norway, and the Faroe Islands agreed on a share between them and set aside 15.6 percent for Iceland, Russia, and Greenland to share.
 But in recent years, Iceland alone has fished enough mackerel to account for about 16.5 percent of the limit set by ICES.
 To Helgason, the percentage set aside by the three parties in the agreement for the rest was painfully inadequate.
 “It’s never going to be enough for the three [remaining] parties,” he told me.